sarcox/CP-HoneyPot-Instructions/README.md

 2. Configure your firewall rules.
 You can do this in the Web UI, but it's faster to do through the console.
     1. Click the **Access Cloud Shell** button in the header bar of GCP.
-  ![Screenshot of Google Gloud Shell](/GCP-CloudShell.png) Google Cloud Shell provides you with command-line access to your cloud resources directly from your browser.
-You can easily manage your projects and resources without having to install the Google Cloud SDK or other tools on your system.
+  ![Screenshot of Google Gloud Shell](/GCP-CloudShell.png)

+        1. Review the description: "Google Cloud Shell provides you with command-line access to your cloud resources directly from your browser.
+You can easily manage your projects and resources without having to install the Google Cloud SDK or other tools on your system."
         1. Click **Continue**.

 Alternatively, you can [download and install the GCP SDK](https://cloud.google.com/sdk/docs/quickstarts) so you can SSH directly to youur environment.

     2. Run the following commands in the SDK to create the appropriate firewall rules.

         * Each comand spans several lines.
         * Note the target-tags point at the mh-admin VM you created above.
         * Each command will take a minute to run.

 ```
     gcloud compute firewall-rules create honeymap \